dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Axiomatic Waypoints](#axiomatic-waypoints)

 Technology is rapidly changing our life and culture.
 In this turbulent period, what can we know to be unequivocally constant?
 What can we identify and use as fixed reference points if the basis for our culture and social structures is constantly shifting beneath our feet.

 This is one reason why religion will be relevant through these next few decades.
 The philosophical and ideological conclusions one reaches by extrapolating scientific advancements remain in pace with the rate of advancement.
 The transition to the post-Singularity epoch will necessitate constant and chaotic re-evaluation.
 Yet, religion, especially those with long-established tradition, remains constant, regardless of how life changes around us.
 So it is useful and, again, atheism is short-sighted.
+Or so I believe.

 <a name="asymptotic-evaluation"/>